ArpitKaushik7/Heart-Disease-Prediction/README.md

-Great!
-Here's an updated README with your repository link included:

----

 # Heart Disease Prediction using Logistic Regression

 This project implements a logistic regression model from scratch to predict heart disease based on various health indicators.
 The model is trained using gradient descent to optimize weights and bias.
 It also includes data preprocessing, visualization, and performance evaluation on test data.